oktadev/okta-blog/_source/_posts/2022-06-01-jhipster-digital-ocean.md

 Check the images were uploaded to [DockerHub](https://hub.docker.com), and navigate to the project root folder in the terminal for the next step.

-## Configure authentication with OpenID Connect and Okta
+## Configure authentication with OpenID Connect

 One more configuration step before running the architecture locally, let's configure Okta for authentication.